Scholarly Concentration for Pediatric Residents

 The Series is open to residents, faculty and medical students interested in global health.
 Presented six times a year, this series consists of lectures showcasing the expertise of faculty and community in subjects ranging from under-five mortality to population genomics.
-All lectures are held in the LPCH Board Room (1st Floor, 725 Welch Rd.)
+All lectures are held in the LPCH West Board Room (1st Floor, 725 Welch Rd.)

 Global Health intensive course for residents and fellows

 Pediatric residents are welcome to apply to enroll in a 2-week multi-disciplinary course Med233 "Global Health: Beyond Diseases and International Organizations," offered each spring by the Center for Innovation in Global Health.
 The course provides multidisciplinary trainees across subspecialties with insight to the over-arching themes of global health.

 HumBio 124C: Global Child Health (MED 124, PEDS 124), co-taught by Drs.
 Bonnie Maldonado and Clea Sarnquist, introduces undergrads to key challenges to the health and wellbeing of children worldwide, with a particular focus on children in low- and middle-income countries.
 It reviews the leading causes of morbidity and mortality, identifies interventions to address some of the biggest child health problems, and provides an overview of the roles of culture, gender, and civil society on child health and health policy.